 A metatarsal stress fracture is a fine, hairline fracture in one of the long metatarsal bones in the foot and can occur through overuse or poor foot biomechanics.
 The second metatarsal is the bone most commonly fractured causing gradual onset pain in the middle front of the foot.
 Rest is key to recovering from this foot injury

-Symptoms of a metatarsal stress fracture include pain in the foot which occurs gradually.
-The pain will be located towards the middle or front of the foot and is made worse by weight bearing activities such as walking, running or dancing.
+Symptoms of a metatarsal stress fracture include pain in the foot which occurs gradually over time.
+The pain will be located towards the middle, or front of the foot and is made worse by weight-bearing activities such as walking, running or dancing.
 There may be a specific tender spot on at the point of fracture the bone, which is painful to touch.
 Swelling is often present, although an X-ray will often not show the fracture until two or three weeks after it has started to heal.

-A metatarsal stress fracture is most likely to will involve the second, third or forth metatarsal bones.
-Stress fractures to the metatarsals are the second most common location for a stress fracture, after the Tibia.
+A metatarsal stress fracture is most likely to will involve the second, third or fourth metatarsal bones.
+Stress fractures to these bones are the second most common location for a stress fracture in sport, after tibia stress fracture (shin).

 The most common position for a metatarsal fracture is the second metatarsal, especially in those whose second toe is longer than their big toe.
-It is also more common in those who overpronate with the first metatarsal in a dorsiflexed position as this places greater load on the 2nd metatarsal.
+It is also more common in those who overpronate with the first metatarsal in a dorsiflexed (foot pointing upwards) position, as this places greater loads on the 2nd metatarsal.
 Stress fractures in the other metatarsals are less common, although they do occur.

 Causes of stress fractures include:

 - Too much training, too soon without enough rest!

 - They are common in army recruits (often called a march fracture), runners, ballet dancers, and gymnasts.